This section contains an array of maps of current and future water risks, country profiles information and methodology documentation

 Explore how different water risks will evolve by 2030 and 2050 under different climate and socio-economic pathway-based scenarios

-View, download and compare national and province-level water risks faced today and in the future under different scenarios
+View, download and compare national and sub-national level water risks at global level

-Please make sure to first check our PDF Tutorial or Video Tutorial, all FAQs and the Data & Methods.
+Please make sure to first check our Tutorial page, all FAQs and the Data & Methods.
 If you still need help, don’t hesitate to contact us.

 We at WWF are happy to partner with companies and financial institutions willing to engage in market transformation.
 If you are interested to work with us, please get in touch.